Common tasks with KQL for Microsoft Sentinel

 Evaluate

-You might remember that back in the first example, we saw the evaluate operator on one of the lines.
-The evaluate operator is less commonly used than the ones we have touched on previously.
+You might remember that back in the first example, you saw the evaluate operator on one of the lines.
+The evaluate operator is less commonly used than the ones discussed previously.
 However, knowing how the evaluate operator works is well worth your time.
 Once more, here's that first query, where you see evaluate on the second line.

 SigninLogs